priprii/FFXIVPlugins/README.md

 ### PartyPyon

-Automatically re-create Party Finder listings. *(This plugin is only for verified venue owners)*
+Automatically re-create Party Finder listings. *(To mitigate abuse from bots: This plugin is only for verified venue owners, contact me on Discord for key)*

 ### PartyRangePyon (Outdated)